 If it is impossible to avoid having a receipt with someone else's name, then a statement must be provided explaining the relevant circumstances.
 The statement must include the contact information (name, address, phone number and dotted email address) and signature of the person whose name appears on the receipt.

-Additionally, A brief, 300-word testimony regarding how the Career Development Grant contributed to the development of your career.
+Please submit a brief, 300-word testimony regarding how the Ray Travel Award contributed to the development of your career.
 This testimonial should include:

-- A brief description of what you used the Career Development Grant for
+- A brief description of what you used the Ray Travel Award for

-- How has the Career Development Grant influenced your career development?
+- How has the Ray Travel Award influenced your professional development?